torproject/torspec/proposals/328-relay-overload-report.md

 This section proposes a series of metrics that should be collected and reported to the MetricsPort.
-The Prometheus format (only one supported for now) is described for each metrics but each of them are prefixed with the following in order to have a proper namespace for "load" events:
+The Prometheus format (only one supported for now) is described for each metrics.

-`tor_load_`

 ## 2.1 Out-Of-Memory (OOM) Invocation